dhellmann/pymotw/PyMOTW/os/index.rst

 The :mod:`os` module provides a wrapper for platform specific modules such as :mod:`posix`, :mod:`nt`, and :mod:`mac`.
-The API for functions available on all platform should be the same, so using the os module offers some measure of portability.
+The API for functions available on all platform should be the same, so using the :mod:`os` module offers some measure of portability.
 Not all functions are available on all platforms, however.
 Many of the process management functions described in this summary are not available for Windows.

-The Python documentation for the os module is subtitled "Miscellaneous operating system interfaces".
-The module includes mostly functions for creating and managing running processes or filesystem content (files and directories), with a few other bits of functionality thrown in besides.
+The Python documentation for the :mod:`os` module is subtitled "Miscellaneous operating system interfaces".
+The module consists mostly of functions for creating and managing running processes or filesystem content (files and directories), with a few other bits of functionality thrown in besides.

 .. note::